josephharrisonbraze/braze-docs/_docs/_user_guide/onboarding_with_braze/email_setup/ssl/ssl_clicktracking.md

 5. You will set up your CDN.
 Please note that Braze will not be able to help troubleshoot CDN configuration.
 Please reach out to your CDN provider for help.
 6. Lastly, reach out to your COM or CSM to get SSL turned on.

-## What is a cdn, and why do i need it?
+## What is a cdn, and why do I need it?

 A Content Delivery Network (CDN) is a platform of servers that help ensure quick load times of high-quality content across multiple mediums while also handling security certificates.